EPS use in urgent and other care settings

 What happens if there is a problem using EPS?

-Future rollout plans
+Ongoing and future rollout plans